terryc321/regex-morning-task/README.md

 [read the notes plz](https://notes.northcoders.com/courses/js-intro-week/regex)

-Now you're ready to start the task, have a look at `regex.js`, this should give you instruction of how to get going.
+Now you're ready to start the task, fork and clone this repository and have a look at `regex.js` - this should give you instruction of how to get going.

-If you want to run the file you can do so by checking your location in the terminal with `pwd` and using node - `node regex.js`
+If you want to run the file you can do so by checking your location in the terminal with `pwd` and using node - `node regex.js`.

+Remember to keep up those git practices of adding, committing and pushing your changes.